erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/dualboot-en.md

 > This guide assumes you are rooted, if you aren't, please follow the [root guide](2-rootguide-en.md) first.

 ### Setup - Android
+> [!NOTE]
+> If you are unable to move files to the Windows folder, it means you shut down Windows instead of restarting it.
+To fix this issue, boot back to Windows and use restart, then as it restarts boot to fastboot and use it to return to Android.

 - Download and install the [WOA Helper app](https://github.com/erdilS/Port-Windows-11-Xiaomi-Pad-5/releases/download/dualboot/woahelper.apk), then open it and grant it root access.
 - Download the [UEFI image](https://github.com/erdilS/Port-Windows-11-Xiaomi-Pad-5/releases/download/1.0/uefi.img) and place it inside the folder named `UEFI` in your internal storage, if this folder does not exist, create it.
 - Return to the WOA Helper app and press the `Back up Android boot` button.
 Select both the `Windows` and `Android` options.